Doctor of Physical Therapy Degree Program

 Morocco, Physical Therapy Sample Itinerary (PDF)

-Who Can apply to our physical therapy degree program?
+Who can apply to our physical therapy degree program?

 To apply to our PT degree program, you must hold a bachelor鈥檚 degree from a U.S. regionally accredited institution, or international equivalent.